yWorks/yfiles-for-html-demos/demos/showcase/large-graphs/README.md

 Depending on the desired item visualization, using WebGL rendering for all zoom values is a valid option, too.
 You can disable SVG rendering completely in the toolbar.

+You can use the FPS meter on the right side to benchmark the performance.
+Click the animation buttons to run example animations.

 ## Hierarchical sample

 The node styles for both SVG and WebGL are instantiated with the same image data so that the transition between the rendering methods is as smooth as possible.